HTTPArchive/almanac.httparchive.org/src/content/en/2021/caching.md

 ## Service Worker adoption

 The adoption of Service Workers has continued to steadily increase.
-While 1% of Mobile pages registered a service worker in 2020, 9% of Mobile pages ranked in the top 1,000 registered one in 2021.
+While 1% of Mobile pages registered a service worker in 2021, 9% of Mobile pages ranked in the top 1,000 registered one.

-This incremental increase in adoption of Service Workers could be related to the world-wide trend towards remote-first and by association, mobile-friendly.
+This higher adoption of Service Workers from the top 1k pages, could be related to the world-wide trend towards remote-first and by association, mobile-friendly.
 As our reliance on working and living in one place throughout the entire year shifts, we need our devices to work even harder and smarter to keep up with us.
-Service Workers are a tool that can improve performance in those growing offline experiences.
+Service Workers are a tool that can improve performance when the user is with unreliable network or LowEnd devices.

 {{ figure_markup(
   image="sw-adoption.png",